Giusseppe-97/Mice_project/docs/pages/demos/demos.md

 * TOC
 {:toc}

-The pages found here showcase how to run TheMiceCounter, where experimental data is abstracted from the RedCap page and can be then visualized as new excel woorkbooks or sheets.
+The pages found here showcase how to run TheMiceCounter, where experimental data is abstracted from an excel file (ideally downloaded from the RedCap page) and can be then visualized as new excel woorkbooks or sheets.